 Activ8 - How it works

-The set-up takes less than 2 minutes – 8 cones, lots of wristbands, a pen and stopwatch (and the pupils of course) are all that’s needed!
+The set-up takes less than 2 minutes – 8 cones, Pupils QR codes at the ready, a pen and stopwatch (and the pupils of course) are all that’s needed!

 The aim is for each pupil to walk, run or jog as far as possible in the allocated time around the circuit as shown (not to scale) below.